-As a residential university, Mount Marty University believe that education is not confined to the academic classroom.
+As a residential University, Mount Marty University believes that education is not confined to the academic classroom.
 Rather, liberal learning is enhanced through the sense of community, which occurs when students live and study on campus.
 Mount Marty University is committed to establishing the continuity between intellectual and residential life.
 Living on campus contributes to the intellectual, social, emotional and spiritual growth of the individual as well as to the other students who compose that living unit.

-Statistics show that the satisfaction rating regarding student's university experience is higher among graduates that lived on campus than those who resided off campus.
-The cost for providing housing and food service to students is kept lower for all students when all students live in the residence halls.
-Mount Marty University is very proud of the campus community that is built around its mission and values.
 Mount Marty University, an academic community in the Catholic, Benedictine liberal arts tradition, prepares students for a contemporary world of work, service to the human community and personal growth.
-Mount Marty University believe the residential policy is an integral part of fulfilling this mission.
+Mount Marty University believes the residential policy is an integral part of fulfilling this mission.